JAlcocerT/JAlcocerT/content/blog/entrep-deploying.md

 ---
 title: "Where to Deploy?
-PaaS are great VPS companions"
+Get a VPS"
 date: 2025-09-10
 draft: false
-tags: ["VPS","PaaS for SaaS","Lean Startup","Elestio vs Hetzner vs DO","Goodies 4 Marketers"]
+tags: ["Infra","Lean Startup","Elestio vs Hetzner vs DO","Goodies 4 Marketers"]
 description: 'Resources to launch your stuff in front of your clients.
 From CRMs, ERPs to forums.'
 url: 'where-to-deploy'
 ---